jeremiah-c-leary/vhdl-style-guide/docs/port_rules.rst

 port_011
 ########

-This rule checks port names have a I\_, O\_, or IO\_ prefixes or _I, _O, or _IO suffixes.
+This rule checks for valid prefixes on port identifiers.

-This rule can be configured to enforce prefixes, suffixes, or neither.
+..
+NOTE:: The default port prefixes are "I_", "O_", "IO_".

-The default is neither.
+   Refer to the section `Configuring Prefix and Suffix Rules <configuring_prefix_suffix.html>`_ for information on changing the allowed prefixes.

 **Violation**